aksio-insurtech/obsolete-Foundation/Source/Tooling/Templates/README.md

 You can read about how they are [here](https://github.com/dotnet/templating/wiki/Reference-for-template.json#symbols).
 If you want to have generated symbols, there are a few [prebuilt ones](https://github.com/dotnet/templating/wiki/Available-Symbols-Generators).

+With symbols it is also possible to do [conditional processing](https://github.com/dotnet/templating/wiki/Conditional-processing-and-comment-syntax).

 ## Testing

 To test the template pack, simply install it by doing the following from a terminal: